 Meal Planning – The Practical Application

 This week, I finally remembered and drew up a rough weekly spread.
-It was so nice to sit down with my bullet journal and zone out to Focus at Will (it’s just this super neat science-based productivity music that you can try for two weeks free – no big deal) while coming up with a meal plan.
+It was so nice to sit down with my bullet journal and zone out to Amazon Music (You can get a free month long trial, and it’s a great deal especially if you’re a Prime member!) while coming up with a meal plan.
 I struggle so much to just sit down and do it, so I’m really glad I had the patience and foresight this week!
-Next time, though, I’m totally going to use some Meal Planning stickers from my Etsy shop.
-These are so helpful for getting lists done quick without sacrificing style!

 I used little Post it Flags to jot down my meal plan for each day and stick it on.
 I could just write them down, of course, but being able to relocate the meals as plans change is nice.
 I’m all about flexibility!
 I also used some brand new little pens to draw up this spread.
 Let me introduce you to my lovely Faber-Castell Pitt artist pens and the beautifully fine Pilot Razorpoint pen.

 I loved using the Pilot Razorpoint to write on both the Recipe Bank flags and the weekly spread flags because it writes so tiny.
 It’s essential to be able to write very fine on some the the recipe flags.
 You can imagine that it starts to get crammed pretty quick.
 And Pilot has never let me down before!
 They have some fantastic pens – I first fell in love with this brand thanks to their fountain pens.